openstack/keystone-specs/api/v3/identity-api-v3.rst

-A request that does not explicitly set ``scope`` to ``unscoped`` may return a project-scoped token if the user making the request has a role assigned to its ``default_project_id``.
-Thus, it is recommended to set the authorization``scope`` to ``unscoped`` if the intent is to receive an unscoped token.
+A request that does not explicitly set ``scope`` to ``unscoped`` may return a project-scoped token if the user making the request has a role assigned to its default project.
+Thus, it is recommended to set the authorization ``scope`` to ``unscoped`` if the intent is to receive an unscoped token.
 The following request body would return a project-scoped response, if user ``0ca8f6`` had a role assignment on their default project.

 ::

     {
         "auth": {
             "identity": {
-                "methods": [
-                    "password"
-                ],
-                "password": {
-                    "user": {
-                        "id": "0ca8f6",
-                        "password": "secretsecret"
+                ...
             }
         }
     }
-        }
-    }

-If there is no default project defined, then a token will be issued without an explicit scope of authorization.
+If there is no default project defined, or the user's default project has been disabled or deleted, an unscoped token will be issued.
 Which is the same behavior as asking for an explicit unscoped token.

 *New in version 3.1* Additionally, if the user's default project is invalid, a token will be issued without an explicit scope of authorization.